EW INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Edwards Lifesciences Corporation Investors With Substantial Losses Have Opportunit...

-NEW YORK, Oct.
-29, 2024 /PRNewswire/ -- Attorney Advertising-- --Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Edwards Lifesciences Corporation ("Edwards" or "the Company") (NYSE: EW ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
+01, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Edwards Lifesciences Corporation (“Edwards” or“the Company”) (NYSE: EW) and certain of its officers.

 Class Definition